seco/AnyOLED/README.md

 # Upcoming Changes:

-More text sizes
+More Text Sizes (to allow more variety)

 Custom Splash

-Display 'Animated GIF' or Sequence of BMPs
+Display 'Animated GIF' or BMP Sequences